ynikitenko/lena/docs/source/index.rst

 Lena is free software licensed under Apache software license (version 2).
 You can use it freely for your data analysis, read its source code and modify it.

-..
-It is tested and actively used, but we take no responsibility

-It is intended to help people in their data analysis, but we don't take responsibility if something goes wrong.
+It is intended to help people in data analysis, but we don't take responsibility if something goes wrong.

-..
-English.
-It is intended?

 ..
     .. _contacts: